Michael Hancock (Colorado politician)

-Michael B. Hancock (born July 29, 1969) is an American author and politician serving as the 45th mayor of Denver, Colorado since 2011.
+Michael B. Hancock (born July 29, 1969) is an American author and politician who served as the 45th mayor of Denver, Colorado from 2011 to 2023.
 A member of the Democratic Party, he was in his second term as the Denver City Councilor from the 11th district at the time he was elected to the mayorship.

 During his tenure on the Denver City Council from July 20, 2003, to July 18, 2011, Hancock served two terms as the body's president, the last ending in 2008.
 He was sworn in as Mayor of Denver on July 18, 2011, after defeating Chris Romer in a runoff election on June 7, 2011.
-Easily reelected with no significant opposition in 2015, Hancock was reelected to a third term in 2019.
-He is Denver's second African American mayor after Wellington Webb.
+Easily reelected with no significant opposition in 2015, Hancock was reelected to a third and final term in 2019.
+He was Denver's second African American mayor after Wellington Webb.

 Biography

-Born in Fort Hood in Killeen, Texas, Hancock moved with his family to Denver as an infant.
+Born at Fort Hood in Killeen, Texas, Hancock moved with his family to Denver as an infant.
 He and his twin sister are the youngest of ten children.
 According to a DNA analysis performed on his behalf, he descends mainly from enslaved Cameroonians.

 During the 1986 Denver Broncos Super Bowl season, while in high school, Hancock performed as the Broncos's mascot "Huddles", making $25 an hour.
 Hancock graduated from Denver's Manual High School (1987) and earned a bachelor's degree in political science from Hastings College in Nebraska (1991).
 He also earned a Masters of Arts degree in public administration management from the University of Colorado Denver.

 Hancock and former Colorado State Senator Peter Groff co-wrote the book Standing in the Gap: Leadership for the 21st Century, published in 2004.
 On May 8, 2012, Hancock visited the city of Reykjavík and met the Mayor of Reykjavík, Jón Gnarr, in Höfði.
 Hancock was named a 2014 Aspen Institute Rodel Fellow.

 Hancock is married to actress and vocalist Mary Louise Lee.
 They have three children.
 In April 2021 the couple announced their separation and that they will file for divorce.
 Hancock serves as a deacon at the New Hope Baptist Church.